TynnanC/COMP3120GroupAssignment/README.md

 # Deployed application:
 https://powerful-scrubland-03851.herokuapp.com/

+# App Description:
+EziFit provides you the client with the connection to your trainer when not actually doing a workout with them.
+It records your workouts and will provide you new workouts to complete.
+You can also request a new work.
+Your trainer is able to see the workouts you have completed to allow them to watch you progress.
+EziFit can show you all your workouts completed in one place and provide you with information like Calories Burnt during training.
+EziFit can also help you with workout progression.

 # Outline:
 The application we propose to build will be for use by a personal trainer and their clients for training in the gym environment.
 The application is mostly form based providing training plans, client profiles, and trainer profiles.
 If the minimal viable product was met, an Apex charts API in conjunction with mongodb could be included to allow for the graphing of progress.
 Optionally it could be used by multiple personal trainers and multiple clients.
 The app will have progression built in, each session you can choose whether or not to accept the progression.
 This can be implemented using buttons, and use JavaScript to offer a pre-determined progression.